oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Appending kernels with additional parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- New funtion is added to pass extra parameters when appending the kernel.
+- New function is added to pass extra parameters when appending the kernel.
 - New parameters can be passed from extension and be vendor specific.
 - This function will allow to pass cooperative kernel using dedicated descriptor.
 - Multiple additional parameters can be passed as a linked list of descriptors.